-They have an advantage over the Phillips screw heads thanks to their additional grooves which add more stability.
+They have an advantage over the Phillips screw heads thanks to their additional grooves, which add more stability.

 You probably know the slotted screw head better than the flathead screw.
-One long slit that allows for the flat screwdriver to be inserted.
+One long slit allows for the flat screwdriver to be inserted.

-It is recommended that you use a manual screwdriver instead of a powered one when driving in or removing a slotted screw.
+You should use a manual screwdriver instead of a powered one when driving in or removing a slotted screw.

 g) Square Recess: